Thank you to all of the participants, speakers, and sponsors for making this event a success!

 Mr. Gagné likes to support other entrepreneurs.
-He volunteered as a mentor for a number of start-up companies from Cohort 1, 2 and 3 of District Ventures, a business accelerator for health-related companies which is based in Calgary and that was started by Arlene Dickinson, a former dragon at CBD Dragons Den.
+He volunteered as a Siemens for a number of start-up companies from Cohort 1, 2 and 3 of District Ventures, a business accelerator for health-related companies which is based in Calgary and that was started by Arlene Dickinson, a former dragon at CBD Dragons Den.

 Since 2006, Mr. Gagné co-founded 3 companies where he held the role of President & CEO.

 Mr. Gagné is now the co-founder, President and CEO of Ovensa Inc., a private company that has developed a nanomedicine delivery platform focusing on fighting tough-to-treat diseases such as cancer and dementia.